 Candidates who have a disability or other health-related needs which might interfere with their ability to sit the test in the standard manner, should apply for reasonable adjustments online via their account as soon as possible after registration.
-All such requests must be submitted by no later than 3 February 2019 at 5.15pm GMT.
+All such requests must have been submitted by no later than 3 February 2019 at 5.15pm GMT.
 For conditions that occurred after the application deadline, please contact the HPAT - Ireland Office for advice.

 Candidates must submit the online form and supporting documentation for their request through their online account.
 The supporting documentation must be from a registered health practitioner and must: